StLeoX/StLeoX/README.md

 ## Hi,there 👋
-- I'm StLeoX, and my real name is Leo Xie.
-Currently, I'm studying at WHU CS as an undergraduate student.
+- I'm Leo Xie, an undergraduate at WHU CS.
-- Recently, I'm focusing on the _distributed system, both principle and application_.
+- Recently, I'm focusing on the _Database System_, especially the multi-model database.

 ## SNS Links
 - [Mail](mailto:stleox@qq.com)